-Figure 15: Wall Vapor Management
+Figure 14: Wall Vapor Management

-The thermal resistance of the assembly is provided by the R-19 blown in cellulose cavity insulation and the 1 inches of rigid insulation installed to the exterior of the structure.
-Similar to the cathedral ceiling discussion in the roof design section, the wall framing members reduce the rated R-value of the wall assembly upwards of 35% to 40%.
-This means that a 2x6 stud wall with a rated R-19 cavity insulation will in reality have an effective R-value of around R-13 for the entire assembly.
-In order to limit the amount of thermal bridging that occurs, the house is designed with advanced framing techniques (advanced framing uses 2x6 studs at 24 inches on center, single top plates, two stud corners, and headers over windows only on load bearing walls).
-This can reduce the framing fraction of the wall from approximately 23% down as low as approximately 16%.
+The thermal resistance of the assembly is provided by the 2 inches of rigid insulation installed to the exterior of the structure.
+As mentioned in the roof design section, with cavity insulation, the framing members can reduce the rated R-value of the insulation upwards of 35% to 40%.
+This means that a 2x6 stud wall with a rated R-19 fiberglass batt will in reality have an effective R-value of around R-13 for the entire assembly.
+For this design 2 inches of rigid XPS installed to the exterior of the structure will have an effective R-value of R-10.

-Figure 16: Wall Thermal Resistance
+Figure 15: Wall Thermal Resistance